meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-ACME-Client-Utilities.md

 $ sudo `which acmetool` want subdomain.mydomain.com
 ```

-If nothing goes wrong, you will see your certificate files in **/var/lib/acme/live/subdomain.mydomain.com**.
+If nothing goes wrong, you will see your certificate files in **/var/lib/acme/live/subdomain.mydomain.com** directory.

 ### C. Finish configuration with generated certificates